bitcraze/crazyflie-firmware/docs/development/openocd_gdb_debugging.md

 Unfortunately it is possible that newer versions of this Extension won't work with our current setup, so please downgrade to 1.2.2 .
 You can do that by going to 'uninstall' and 'install other versions...'.

 ![Install other Versions of Extension](/docs/images/cortex_debug_other_versions.webp)

+It should also be noted that VSCode updates Extensions automatically, sometimes even if you manually downgraded to a legacy version.
+If you don't want that to happen, make sure you have checked the setting `Ignore Updates` in the dropdown menu of `Update to vX.X.X`.

 #### Cortex Debug Configuration